poniponiponiponiponiponiponiponiponi/poniponiponiponiponiponiponiponiponi.github.io/software_i_use.markdown

 like a random obscure game crashing on a mov instruction with a memory address that doesn't exist, even though it worked fine on Arch.
-For the usual complains dnf is slower than it should be, especially after adding some [copr](https://copr.fedorainfracloud.org/) repos.
+For the usual complains dnf is slower than it should be, especially after adding some copr repos.
 I still like Fedora as a server though.
 When it comes to more obscure distros, I tried Guix for a day but after not being able to install everything I wanted I gave up.
-Same with Gentoo - I actually kinda liked it but I used it for a day (or half a day, the other half was installation) and I found the constant fighting with USEFLAGS to be annoying.
-I also had a problem using rustup on it.
-I might comeback to it in the future though, when I don't have "more important" things to do and I can focus on getting better at using Gentoo.
-Maybe I'll give NixOS a shot in the future (probably not, just like Guix it seems like one of those things that you love the idea of, however using it as a daily driver will be on the top of the pain hierarchy).
-From what I heard Void has a really cool package manager that lets you customize compiler flags for a specific package if you so desire while still being a binary distro, however not having SystemD is a nono for me (which wasn't a problem for me in Guix but Guix gets a pass :P).
+Same with Gentoo - I actually kinda liked it but I used it for a day (or half a day, the other half was the installation process) and I found the constant fighting with USEFLAGS to be annoying.
+I also had a problem with using rustup on it.